Russ Jackson: Teaching

-After retiring from football, Jackson returned to teaching, having been a mathematics teacher from 1959–1961 and head of the Department of Mathematics at Rideau High School in Ottawa, Ontario from 1961–1966.
+After retiring from football, Jackson returned to teaching, having been a mathematics teacher from 1959 to 1961 and head of the Department of Mathematics at Rideau High School in Ottawa, Ontario from 1961 to 1966.
 He was the principal of Canterbury High School in Ottawa from 1973 to 1975.
 He later became a vice-principal and principal at secondary schools in Ottawa and Mississauga.
 He also became principal at Brampton Centennial Secondary School, John Fraser and T.L.
 Kennedy secondary schools.

 Broadcasting

-Jackson served as colour commentator for the CFL on CBC broadcasts from 1971–73 and again from 1977–80.
+Jackson served as colour commentator for the CFL on CBC broadcasts from 1971 to 1973 and again from 1977 to 1980.
 From 1996 to 2001, Jackson was the colour commentator CHML-AM's coverage of the Hamilton Tiger-Cats.

 Coaching

 Jackson briefly left teaching in 1975, spending two years as head coach of the Toronto Argonauts.
-Jackson compiled a 12-18-2 regular-season record in two seasons as the Argos' head coach, not reaching the playoffs in either season.
+Jackson compiled a 12–18–2 regular season record in two seasons as the Argos' head coach, not reaching the playoffs in either season.
 Jackson was replaced by Leo Cahill, in his second tenure as the Argos' head coach, prior to the 1977 CFL season.